odjadane/industrial-networks/README.md

 # industrial-networks
+## About
-Python scripts emulating communication protocols used in automation industry
+A collection of simple Python scripts emulating some communication protocols used in automation industry :
+- Serial
+- TCP
+- CAN
+- Modbus